Belle of Baton Rouge: After completion (2002–present)

 In November 2004, Penn National Gaming agreed to acquire Argosy Gaming.
 The merger raised antitrust concerns because Penn National, which already owned Casino Rouge, would gain a monopoly on casinos in Baton Rouge.
 In order to expedite approval for the merger from federal and state regulators, Penn National put the Argosy Baton Rouge up for sale.
 Columbia Sussex agreed to buy the property for $150 million.
 Penn National and Argosy completed their merger in October 2005.
 Weeks later, Penn National closed on the sale of the casino to a Columbia Sussex affiliate (which would later become an independent company, Tropicana Entertainment).
 The property's name was then reverted to the Belle of Baton Rouge.

 The hotel dropped its affiliation with Sheraton in April 2010.
 A $7-million renovation of the property was begun in 2011 to make it more competitive with the new L'Auberge Baton Rouge casino.

 In 2018, Gaming and Leisure Properties (GLP) acquired the real estate of the Belle of Baton Rouge and Eldorado Resorts (later Caesars Entertainment) acquired its operating business, under lease from GLP, as part of the two companies' acquisition of Tropicana Entertainment.

 In 2020, Caesars agreed to sell the Belle's operating business to CQ Holding, the parent company of the Casino Queen in Illinois.
 The sale was completed in May 2022.
+CQ Holding later became The Queen Casino & Entertainment, and then merged with Bally's Corporation in 2025.